What Is CCTV Monitoring

 3. Control Valve:

 – A valve that controls the flow of water into the sprinkler system.
-It typically connects to the building’s water supply and is equipped with a mechanism to trigger the system in response to heat.
+It typically connects to the building’s water supply and has a mechanism to trigger the system in response to heat.

 4. Alarm System:

-– Some fire sprinkler systems include an alarm system that activates when the sprinklers triggers.
+– Some fire sprinkler systems include an alarm system that activates when the sprinklers trigger.
 It alerts occupants and emergency responders to the presence of a fire.

 5. Water Supply:

-– You can source the water supply for a fire sprinkler system from a dedicated water tank, a municipal water supply, or other reliable sources.
+You can obtain the water supply for a fire sprinkler system from a dedicated tank, a municipal water supply, or other reliable sources.

 6. Heat Sensing Element: